/pic2015658.jpg)

 The first official expansion, Afrikan tähti: Retkikunnat, was published in 2014.
 This could be a record – a game being expanded for the first time, by the rights holder, 63 years after it was first published.

-Re-implemented by: Inkan Aarre
+Officially re-implemented by: Inkan Aarre